brenns10/brennan.io/_drafts/whats-an-internet.md

 there are no guarantees.

 So what does our link layer do?
-Its job is deceptively simple: get a message to somebody else that is on the same link as us.
-All of last section, I talked about the physical layer as connecting two devices, but the fact is, there may be more.
+Its job is deceptively simple: get a message to somebody else that is on the same "link" (that is, connection) as us.
+All of last section, I talked about the physical layer as connecting two devices, but the fact is, many devices can be connected together at once by the physical layer.
 After all, many people use a single WiFi hotspot.
 And, believe it or not, you can have more than two computers connected with each other on a single Ethernet connection.
-All we figured out last section was how to send bits.
-So, the link layer has to be able to make those bits into a message directed to a single device on the link.
+All we figured out last section was how we could send bits.
+So, the link layer has to be able to send a message to any of the people that share a link with us.

 So, how do we send a message to a specific device?
 The simplest way is by putting the recipient's name on the envelope!
 After all, you don't just stick a